GoogleChrome/developer.chrome.com/site/en/docs/web-platform/document-picture-in-picture/index.md

 </div>

-## Try out the API
+## Try out the API on desktop

-During the trial phase you can test the API by one of two methods.
+During the trial phase you can test the API on desktop by one of two methods.

 ### Local testing